MixusMinimax/falsedotnet/README.md

 If you don't have `bash.exe`, you can also just create the assembly file.

 Both the interpreter and compiler have configurable type safety.
 There are three levels of safety: `{NONE, LAMBDA, FULL}`.
-Both `NONE` and `FULL` are self-explanatory, they either enforce types for stack elements or not.
-Arguably, it is most important to verify the type when executing a stack element as a lambda, which is the only thing the `LAMBDA` safety-level enforces.
-This is usually a good balance between safety and efficiency.

-It is important to keep in mind that references are masked to stay within `[0,32)`, so using an integer as a reference is not really a problem, which is why the `LAMBDA` safety is probably the appropriate level in most cases.

-When type-safety is not `NONE`, type information is maintained on a separate stack as to not mess up alignment of the main FALSE stack.

 Read Wouter van Oortmerssen's (The creator of FALSE) website for more: [strlen.com/false-language](https://strlen.com/false-language/)